tylerstauss/familycalendar/STATUS.md

    - firestore.rules
    - README.md
    - Info.plist
+   - Info.plist.template
+   - LICENSE

 ## Notes
 - Switched from CocoaPods to Swift Package Manager for dependency management
 - Xcode project has been created and file structure properly organized
 - Firebase project created and SDK integrated
 - Google Cloud project set up with OAuth consent screen and credentials
+- GitHub repository set up with proper documentation and license
-- Waiting for simulator download to test the app
+- Waiting for simulator download to test the app (86% complete)
 - All implemented views and components are pending testing once the development environment is set up
 - Firebase and Google Calendar integration needs to be tested
 - Security rules need to be tested